eNMS-automation/eNMS/docs/services/default_services.rst

 An ``Ansible Playbook`` service sends an ansible playbook to the devices.
 The output can be validated with a command / pattern mechanism, like the ``Netmiko Validation Service``.
+An option allows inventory devices to be selected, such that the Ansible Playbook is run on each device in the selection.
+Another option allows device properties from the inventory to be passed to the ansible playbook as a dictionary.

 .. image:: /_static/services/default_services/ansible_playbook.png
    :alt: Ansible Playbook service